 If you’re researching in NH, check sites on either line.

 Choose the northern one if you’re interested in ghosts.
-Choose the southern one if you’re eager to find Bigfoot (yes, there are reports along that line) or see UFOs.
+Choose the southern one if you’re eager to find Bigfoot (yes, there are reports along that line) or want to see UFOs.

 Two different ley lines.
 Two different kinds of phenomena.

 The Spalding Inn is on the more ghostly line.